View Dryer Replacement Parts Category

 Part Number – WE11X20397

-This Heating element and housing assembly is located inside the back of the dryer.
+This Heating element and housing assembly is located inside the back part of the dryer.
 If your electric dryer is not heating, you will need to test the thermal fuse first.
 If the thermal fuse is good you will need to check for loose or burnt wires or a broken heating element coil. if the coils have a break in them, the heating element will need to be replaced with a new one.
 The most common symptoms of a bad heating element are, the dryer will not heat, laundry will not dry.
-Please use your model number when ordering this part to ensure it is the correct part for your particular model clothes dryer and always remember to unplug or disconnect your appliance from its electrical power source before attempting to replace any parts.
+Please use your model number when ordering this element to ensure it is the correct replacement part for your particular model of clothes dryer and always remember to unplug or disconnect your appliance from its electrical power source before attempting to remove or replace any parts.

 Part Number – 279816